Face to Face Counselling for Adults in Hull and East Yorkshire

 Below are the answers to some frequently asked questions about counselling with Paper Plane Counselling Ltd. You can make an initial appointment today but if you want to ask any questions first then please get in touch and we will be happy to discuss these with you.

 Can you tell me about the background and qualifications of your counsellor?

-Amy Mills is a fully qualified and highly experienced counsellor and psychotherapist, accredited by the British Association for Counselling and Psychotherapy (MBACP Accred).
+Amy Mills is a fully qualified and highly experienced counsellor and psychotherapist.
+She holds a Master’s degree in Counselling and Psychotherapy from the University of East London and is accredited by the British Association for Counselling and Psychotherapy (MBACP Accred).
+Amy is also a Certified Cyber Therapist and a member of the Association for Counselling and Therapy Online (ACTO).
 She has worked for over a decade providing counselling services to both adults and children.
 You can find more information about Amy’s background and experience here.

 Amy holds an enhanced Disclosure and Barring Scheme (DBS) check which you can view on request.

 Individual counselling is essentially a conversation between two people (the counsellor and the person coming for counselling) but it feels different from a conversation you might have with a close friend or family member.

 The conversation is about you so Amy will not talk much about herself; she won’t change the subject or give you unsolicited advice.
 We generally sit on comfortable chairs and talk about what is on your mind, including problems and feelings.
 You can expect to be listened to intently and helped to clarify your experiences.
 It can be extremely useful to have a neutral, safe space away from the distractions of daily life to stop and consider how things are for you.

 Everything you talk about in counselling is confidential and therefore kept private.
 This is to help you be as honest with yourself as you can be and therefore get as much out of the process as possible.